SachithaBS/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     az login
     ```

 1. After running the above command a browser tab will open to login to the Azure portal.
+Select your user account <inject key="AzureAdUserEmail"></inject> in the browser page.
+If your user account does not appear, proceed with steps 3 and 4.

 1. On the **Sign into Microsoft Azure** tab you will see the login screen.
 Enter the following **Email/Username** and then click on **Next**.